Welfare Guarantees in Schelling Segregation: Optimality Notions

 In order to quantify the welfare guarantee that each optimality notion provides, we define the price of a notion as follows.

-\begin{definition} Given a property $P$ of assignments and a Schelling instance, the \emph{price of $P$} for that instance is defined as the ratio between the maximum social welfare and the minimum social welfare of an assignment satisfying $P$:
+\begin{definition} Given a property $P$ of assignments and a Schelling instance, the \emph{price of $P$} for that instance is defined as the ratio between the maximum social welfare (of any assignment) and the minimum social welfare of an assignment satisfying $P$:

-where $P(I)$ is the set of all assignments satisfying $P$ in instance $I$.\footnote{We interpret the ratio $\frac{0}{0}$ in this context to be equal to $1$.}

-The \emph{price of $P$} for a class of instances is then defined as the supremum price of $P$ over all instances in that class. \end{definition}
+where $P(I)$ is the set of all assignments satisfying $P$ in instance $I$.\footnote{We interpret the ratio $\frac{0}{0}$ in this context to be equal to $1$.} The \emph{price of $P$} for a class of instances is then defined as the supremum price of $P$ over all instances in that class. \end{definition}